ting-918/e-Dormitory/README.md

 **(6) Equipment Repair Management**: <br>
 &emsp; &ensp; • Provides a channel for students to submit equipment repair requests. <br>
-&emsp; &ensp; • The property management team can review and respond to these requests with detailed information on <br> &emsp; &emsp; the repair status, including completed and pending repairs. <br>
+&emsp; &ensp; • The property management team can review and respond to these requests with detailed information on <br> &emsp; &emsp; &ensp; the repair status, including completed and pending repairs. <br>
 &emsp; &ensp; • Dormitory managers can also view the detailed repair requests of their respective buildings. <br>

 **(7) Room Card Management**: <br>